Jordan Leopold: Professional

 Leopold started his professional career in the NHL in 2002.
 He played 58 games for the Calgary Flames and scored four goals and 14 points.
-In his second season, Leopold would play in all 82 regular season games, scoring 33 points as well as contributing to the Flames' playoff run to the 2004 Stanley Cup Final, play which earned him a spot in the defense of the American national team for the 2005 World Championships as well as for the 2006 Winter Olympics.
+In his second season, Leopold would play in all 82 regular season games, scoring 33 points as well as contributing to the Flames' playoff run to the 2004 Stanley Cup Finals, play which earned him a spot in the defense of the American national team for the 2005 World Championships as well as for the 2006 Winter Olympics.

 After one more season with the Flames, Leopold was traded to the Colorado Avalanche at the 2006 NHL Entry Draft.
 Leopold's first season with the Avalanche, in 2006–07, was all but wiped out due to injury.
 Having missed the first 25 games of the season recovering from hernia surgery, he then suffered a groin injury on December 11, 2006, ruling him out for another 17 games.
 Just a month later, Leopold was injured again, fracturing his wrist on February 17, 2007, effectively missing the rest of the season, and playing in just 15 games.
 At season's end, Leopold was re-signed by the Avalanche to a two-year contract on May 22, 2007.

 In the 2007–08 season, Leopold was again struck down by another injury-plagued season.
 Throughout the course of the season, he missed 35 games with a hip ailment, lacerated leg and pneumonia.
 He also suffered a concussion when he was hit high by Steve Ott on March 9, 2008.
 Ott was subsequently suspended for three games.

 Leopold recovered to full health in time for the 2008–09 season.
 He played in every game with the Avalanche until the NHL trade deadline, when he was traded back to the Calgary Flames for Lawrence Nycholat, prospect Ryan Wilson and a second-round draft pick.
 Leopold then played all 19 games for the Flames, becoming the first Flames player to play 83 games of an 82-game season, a feat that Ian White would repeat in 2010.